nprezant/.dotfiles/README.md

 }
 ```

 Attempt to check out files.
 Git won't overwrite existing files (e.g. you already have a .vimrc) so existing files are backed up to .dotfiles-backup.
+A specialized `mv` function is used to create parent directories on the fly when backing up files.

 ```console
 dotfiles checkout